david-fong/okiidoku/README.md

 For usage instructions, see the readmes in the [cpp](./cpp/readme.md) and [rust](./rust/readme.md) directories.
 Note that the rust implementation is more of a learning project for me, and is currently not under development.

 I work on this project for fun.
 I like sudoku.
 I want to learn how to develop high-performance software libraries.
 I like reasoning about trade-offs.
-I don't want to copy other peoples' algorithms; the algorithm design is like the puzzle to me; I don't want to "look at answers" at least until I have come up with my own.
+The algorithm design is like the puzzle to me; I don't want to "look at answers" at least until I have come up with my own.
 Perhaps in doing so, I will come up with something new, and maybe even something that is better in some ways than existing approaches.
 Regardless, I will do my best :)

 Feedback and suggestions on how to improve are very welcome- particularly about best practice in general software development / library authoring with C++ or rust.
 Just be prepared to help me understand the rationale and how things work.
 I will appreciate it.